1968 Atlantic hurricane season: Hurricane Gladys

-Tropical depressions
+Other systems

-A total of four tropical cyclones remained below tropical storm intensity during the 1968 Atlantic hurricane season.
+A total of four tropical/subtropical cyclones remained below tropical/subtropical storm strength during the 1968 season.

 On August 26, a tropical depression developed in the northeastern Gulf of Mexico.
 Drifting northeastward, the depression was situated offshore Central Florida on August 28, shortly before it trekked southward and made three landfalls in Florida near Clearwater, Holmes Beach, and Venice.
 By early on August 29, the depression began moving northeast to north-northeastward across the state.
 Late on August 31, the system emerged into the Atlantic Ocean near Atlantic Beach and dissipated shortly thereafter.
 Due to the depression's slow movement across Florida, heavy rainfall was observed, including 15.46 in of rainfall in Jacksonville.
 Considerable flooding was reported in Clay and Duval counties.
 Along the upper Cedar River in the latter, many homes and businesses were flooded.
 Eleven bridges were inundated with water ranging from a few inches to 4.5 ft.
 Peak discharge amounts were higher than during Hurricane Dora in 1964.
 However, soil moisture and streamflow conditions during Dora were much more conducive to producing floods than antecedent conditions associated with this depression.
 Further south in Daytona Beach, a tornado destroyed a motel and several homes.

-Another tropical depression developed on September 18 near Cabo Verde.
+A tropical depression developed on September 18 near Cabo Verde.
 The depression moved northwestward and did not strengthen.
 By September 20, it dissipated about in the open Atlantic Ocean.

 On September 25, a tropical depression formed in the northwestern Caribbean Sea.
 While a tropical cyclone, it struck Cuba and Florida.
 Generally light rainfall was reported in the state, with up to 7.53 in at the Royal Palm Ranger Station in Everglades National Park.
 Thereafter, the depression tracked northeastward and dissipated on September 28.

 A subtropical depression developed on November 24 near the Bahamas.
 Moving north-northeastward to northeastward, the depression dissipated southwest of Bermuda about 24 hours later.